 If you have cages, aquariums, or other containers with pets of any kind, you should regularly open the top from the bottom or use 20x20x1 furnace filters.
 Fungi and other microorganisms need moisture to grow.
 To make sure that your pets are healthy, you need to make sure the moisture in their area has a chance to evaporate.
 This is especially important if you have fish or reptiles.

 Wipe your toilet daily with bleach and hot water.
 Make sure you are using a toilet bowl cleaner.
 You should clean your toilet with bleach every few months.
 This will keep the restroom from becoming a breeding ground for disease-causing organisms.
+Having a strong flushing toilet can help with this, as it prevents waste from leaving bacteria and residue on the toilet.

 Mold and mildew can thrive in the moisture found in damp towels, clothing, and dirty dishes.
 Make sure your household items are dry before putting them away.
 Dry off dishes, mop your floors, and remove damp towels before placing them in a pile.